-If you opt for an independent, external data centre instead of an on-site server room or a data centre that is tied to a particular network provider or software vendor, you can save significantly on telecom costs.
+If you opt for an independent, external data center instead of an on-site server room or a data center that is tied to a particular network provider or software vendor, you can save significantly on telecom costs.
 Depending on your network provider, you can benefit from high bandwidths at minimum cost.
 This blog explains how and why.

 Opting for an on-site server room means you have only a limited number of network providers to choose from.
 You will probably be asked to make your choice from a select group of large and well-known players.
 That’s all the options there are.